dhaifley/game2d/README.md

 ## 📋 Overview

 game2d is an open-source framework for game development that combines a 2D game engine with Lua scripting and a WebAssembly client.
-Built with a declarative object schema, representable in JSON, it is designed for experimenting with game code and assets created with generative AI.
+Built using a declarative JSON object schema, it is designed for experimenting with game code and assets created with generative AI.

 ### 🚧 Under Construction